Case study 🕵️♀️ Mosaic for Jetpack Compose

 This program updates the count

-state every 250ms, and the UI recomposes accordingly to always reflect the most up to date counter value.
+state every 250ms, and the UI recomposes accordingly to always reflect the most up-to-date counter value.

 How does it work?